adelevie/fcc-ecfs-data/README.md

 ## What?

 This repo contains data from the [Federal Communication Commission's Electronic Comment Filing System](http://apps.fcc.gov/ecfs/).
+The data was most recently updated on March 13, 2013.

 ## Why?